spiral/docs/docs/en/http/request-response.md

 #### Uploaded Files

 To get a list of the uploaded files or individual files, use the `files` bag and `file` method.
-Every uploaded file instance represented using `Psr\Http\Message\UploadedFileInterface`, which is part of PSR7.
+Every uploaded file instance is represented using `Psr\Http\Message\UploadedFileInterface`, which is a part of PSR7.

 ```php
 /** @var \Spiral\Http\Request\InputManager $input */